davglass/gist/README.markdown

 Works great with Gist: The Website.

-Ported the Ruby script to Python..
+Ported the Ruby script to Python 2 and 3, and added some features.

 Also supports:

  * Passing multiple files as arguments
- * Optionally Read from STDIN
+ * Creating a gist from STDIN
  * Auto file type detection via ext
  * Read support and clone support